dtaht/blog-cerowrt/content/post/rtt_fair_on_wifi.md

 buffering??
 "For THROUGHPUT!", they cry...

-Well, here is a comparison of the total throughput of the pi emulated with a pfifo as above (2.2 sec of buffering) vs the total throughput of the pi+fq_codel emulation (1ms of buffering) over the full 60 second test run.
+Well, here is a comparison of the total throughput of the pi emulated with a pfifo as above (2.5 sec of buffering) vs the total throughput of the pi+fq_codel emulation above (~1ms of buffering) over the full 60 second test run.

 {{< figure